hechtus/squeezebox-googlemusic/README.md

 -------------------

 The installation on OSX is quite similar to Linux.
-According to the reports for issue #28 you will have to do the following
+According to the reports for issue #28 you will have to do the following:

 1. Download the ```get-pip.py``` script from here: https://raw.github.com/pypa/pip/master/contrib/get-pip.py

-1. Open Terminal (Type Terminal in Spotlight, a command line interface should open)
+1. Open Terminal by typing ```Terminal``` in Spotlight.
+A command line interface should open.

 1. Change to the ```Downloads``` directory